Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 VP – Value Propositions.
 It seeks to solve customer problems and satisfy customer needs with value propositions.

 CH – Channels.
-Value propositions are delivered to customers through communication, distribution and sales channels.
+Delver value propositions to customers through communication, distribution and sales channels.

 CR – Customer Relationships.
-Customer relationships are established and maintained in each customer segment.
+Establish customer relationshipsin each customer segment.

 R$ – Revenue streams.
 Revenue streams result from value propositions successfully offered to customers.

 KR – Key Resources.
-Key resources are the assets required to offer and deliver the previously described elements….
+These are the assets required to offer and deliver the previously described elements….

 KA – Key Activities. …by performing a number of Key Activities